 Budkins are, as the company’s web site spells out, “collectable, fun, bendy wooden characters” that live and work in a variety of equally collectable wooden buildings.
 Fireman Ted works in the Fire Station, Emily can be found at the Appleyard Riding School and Emily is a nurse at the hospital.
 And that’s to name just three.
 We think these will delight the younger children in your world, as will the castles, arks, dolls’ houses and Honeybake kitchens on the Le Toy Van website at letoyvan.com.

 Liberty animals “come to life” across the iconic London store and online this festive period.
 The stories are poetically captured in a special “Christmas at Liberty Colouring Book”, which tells the tale of the carved animals from the panels and pillars of the shop to a backdrop of archival Liberty designs.

 If you are looking for a traditional teddy bear for a child to love for a lifetime, we believe there’ll be a Charlie Bear to win your heart.
 Prices run from around the £20 mark to upwards of £150 for the more exclusive designer bears.
 Visit charliebears.com or magpies-gifts.co.uk.

 Box World Adventures

 You’ve heard of up cycling?
 TV presenter Kirsty Allsopp is a big fan.
 She made a whole Channel 4 series out of the concept.
 And very successful it was, too.
 These Box World playtime craft kits ‘up cycle’ everyday boxes – like cereal packets and milk cartons – into buildings, vehicles and objects from cities around the world using patterns and stickers.
 Suzy Ultman is the clever illustrator.
-There are 15 projects per pack for around £15.
+There are 15 projects per pack.
 Great value, great fun.

 Stage and Play: Dinosaurs!